 Your roof is one of the most important parts of your home.
-Not only does it protect you from the harsh weather elements, but it also provides structural support to your house and enhances its curb appeal.
+Not only does it protect you from harsh weather elements, but it also provides structural support to your house and enhances its curb appeal.
 Since your roof is exposed to elements, it’s highly susceptible to damage, and replacing it can be costly.

 The good thing is that your home insurance protects your roof from a multitude of perils.
 However, your insurance won’t protect your roof against all types of damages, especially if it’s considered cosmetic.